FiveM-Scripts/Cops_FiveM/README.md

 For forceEnter, the player MUST be close to the vehicle and look at it

 # Special Thanks
-* Xtas3 for helping me to have policer uniform
+* Xtas3 for helping me to have policer uniform and GUI
+* TheFoxeur54 for helping me to have unseat feature
 * The whole community of FiveM which help to improve this script by giving me example (devs) or ideas (users)